pnoulis/simba/README.md

 # Simple build automation (Simba)

-Simba is a script that generates a build system template.
+Simba is a library of utilities and a script that generates a build system template.
 It is written in `bash`.

 It depends on: